 About

-Perhaps you found me through my computer composition book Computer Music in C – which is amazingly still at Amazon.
+Perhaps you found me through my computer composition book Computer Music in C – which is amazingly still available at Amazon.
 (It went out of print decades ago – along with the royalties).
 I’m sorry but I don’t remember a word of what I wrote.
 I still write software to assist myself in composition.
-These days its mostly in Java and sometimes Groovy.
-The key word I just used as “assist”; these days I find algorithmic composition pointless.
+These days its mostly in Swift, C++, and Java.
+The key word I just used as “assist”; these days I find algorithmic composition unsatisfying.
 Those Fractal pieces I wrote in the early 80s seemed to be a cool idea at the time though.
+So why do I still do it?
+My cats like it.

 One of my computer music (Csound, cmix) works is also amazingly still at Amazon on the CD Composers in the Computer Age 2: CDCM Computer Music Series, Vol. 16.
 Computer music doesn’t really age well.
 Take a look at Toy Story I and compare that with what CGI looks like today…

-I live in Haddonfield, NJ near Philadelphia.
-This is a perfect geographical location for a classical music lover.
+I live in very nice old and walkable town – Haddonfield, NJ.
+It’s very near Philadelphia.
+This is a perfect geographical location for a classical music lover and for many other things too!

 You can send email to gene@genedelisa.com and I will actually reply.